-- Determine the number of students returning to Duke, and contact the DUML evacuation list serv with the number and names of undergraduate students to be housed in Central Campus Apartments.
-Parking and meals will be arranged for evacuated students.
-Students will arrive at Central Campus service office, 217 Anderson Drive to receive their housing assignments, keys, parking passes, and meal cards.
+- Determine the number of students returning to Duke, and contact the DUML evacuation list serv with the number and names of undergraduate students to be evacuated and housed in Durham.
+Parking and meals will be arranged for evacuated residential students.

 - The RA on duty will have a key to access the storage space in the attic of Dorm 5 so students can access any stored luggage.

 - Remove small boats and floating research projects from the water and store them safely on shore.